- Housing

 Outdoor Housing

 Care must be taken when housing piggies outdoors, as they are particularly sensitive to heat and cold.
-However, it is possible to provide well insulated, ventilated and predator-proof outdoor housing, by keeping your piggies in a shed, garage, outbuilding or playhouse, which you could also attach a run to.
+However, it is possible to provide well insulated, ventilated and predator-proof outdoor housing, by keeping your piggies in a shed, garage, outbuilding or playhouse with a heat source for winter, which you could also attach a run to.
 All mesh on outdoor housing must be galvanised 16 gauge (16G) mesh to be considered fox-proof and floors must be solid or have fox-proof mesh dug down underneath any grass.

 If your pig doesn’t eat much hay, try different brands and types – meadow, timothy, orchard, oat, ings, dried grass – there are many options and usually one will tempt your bun.
 It can also help to mix in fresh or dried forage or your guinea pig’s pellets, and provide multiple hay feeding stations in their enclosure so it is everywhere they turn!